Bloater Research

 Acoustic Telemetry

-The objectives of this research project are to determine the post-release behaviour, habitat use, and survival rates of stocked bloater in Lake Ontario through the use of acoustic telemetry, building on a successful pilot study in 2015-2016.
-Juvenile bloater (19 months old, 20-100 g) are surgically implanted with acoustic transmitters that provide information about location, depth, and temperature and then released as part of a normal stock in the St. Lawrence Channel located in eastern Lake Ontario.
-A total of ~100 acoustic receivers have been deployed in the St. Lawrence Channel to detect the presence and absence of tagged bloater.
+The objectives of this research project are to determine the post-release behaviour, habitat use, and survival rates of stocked bloater in Lake Ontario through the use of acoustic telemetry.
+Hatchery-reared juvenile bloater (age-1, 11-23 g) are surgically implanted with acoustic transmitters that provide information about location and predation events, and then released as part of a normal stock in southeastern Lake Ontario.
+A total of 108 acoustic receivers (180 kHz) have been deployed 3km off the port of Oswego, NY to detect the presence and absence of tagged bloater.

 Significance